SAM component monitors

 SNMP Monitor | 444 | SNMP | Used to test the ability of an SNMP server to accept incoming sessions. |

-SQL Server User Experience Monitor | 1433 | Requires 1433, the standard port for SQL Server.
-If SQL Server utilizes a different port, use the ODBC User Experience Monitor to manually define a connection string for the port instead. | |
+SQL Server User Experience Monitor | 1433 | By default, SQL Server uses port 1433.
+To use a different port, use the ODBC User Experience Monitor instead, and manually define a connection string for the port. | |

 TACACS+User Experience Monitor | 49 | Used for TACACS+ protocol connections. | |

-Tomcat Server Monitor | 8080 | Retrieves status information from the Apache Tomcat status website. | |
+Tomcat Server Monitor | 8080 | Used to collect status the Apache Tomcat status website. | |

 VMware Performance Counter Monitor | 443 | Used to communicate with the VMware API. | |